 Regardless of who your cat picks as their person, your cat will form a bond with everyone in your house to some degree.
 When someone they are accustomed to suddenly leaves, this can be very confusing for your cat.
 A death in the family or even a member of the family moving out can cause your cat to lash out.

 Cats are good at hiding pain and discomfort.
 It’s a natural defence mechanism for a wild cat to hide weakness from possible predators, and it’s something that your domesticated cat still does.
 Instead of whining or crying, your cat may show some non-verbal cues of stress.

 Cats may not seem like the most loyal pets compared to dogs, but they can tell when tensions rise around them.
-This means that your stress could be the cause of your kitty's stress.
+This means that your stress hand signal could be the cause of your kitty's stress.

 Retraining Good Cat Behaviours